ergo-services/ergo/docs/actors/router.md

 `RespawnRoute` is for manually waking a dead route after a transient spawn failure has been fixed.
 It returns `act.ErrRouteRunning` if the worker is already alive, `gen.ErrDisabled` if the route is admin-disabled, or `gen.ErrBusy` if a pending operation is in flight.

 All mutating methods return `gen.ErrNotAllowed` if the router itself isn't running (terminated, killed).
 Read methods (`Routes`, `Route`) work in any state.

+Mutating operations (`AddRoute`, `RemoveRoute`, `DisableRoute`, `EnableRoute`, `ReplaceRoute`, `RespawnRoute`) return a non-nil error if the change could not be applied.
+On error the route's state is unchanged and the call can be retried.

 ## Admin Path Through Priority